 The Bowes Museum’s collection of ceramics is one of the most comprehensive collections in the UK, covering the full range of continental porcelain and faience from medieval times to the 19th century.
 Particularly close to Joséphine’s heart, most of the objects are small in scale and delicate in decoration revealing her exquisite taste.
 Collecting ceramics during the period 1862-1874, provided the Bowes with rich pickings from all European countries and of all qualities, from the most finished, richly coloured and finely gilded porcelains of the Vienna, Berlin and Paris factories, to the charming naively painted 'faiences patriotiques', of which they formed a surprisingly large collection.
 The collection's greatest strength is concentrated in the 18th century; Delftware and French and German faience are almost unrivalled in Britain and contain many unusual or dated pieces.
 The collection also holds a substantial amount of the early French ‘soft-paste’ porcelain factories, such as Saint-Cloud, Chantilly, Vincennes and Sèvres.

 European Porcelain 1700 – 1800

 European Ceramics to 1900

-Over the winter months, The Bowes Museum will be working on plans to refurbish the Ceramics gallery.
+Over the next few months, The Bowes Museum will be working on plans to refurbish the Ceramics gallery.
 This aim of this programme of work will be to improve accessibility to the Museum’s large and important collection of Ceramics and increase visitors’ enjoyment of it.